powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/openlf.md

 $$ J\theta = b $$
 Note that the vector \\(b\\) of right-hand sides is linearly computed from the given injections and phase-shifting angles.

-To solve this system, the classic technic is to use the LU matrices decomposition $$ J = LU $$.
+To solve this system, we follow the classic approach of the LU matrices decomposition $$ J = LU $$.
 Hence matrices \\(L\\) and \\(U\\) are obtained, it is quite easy to solve the grid constraints linear system.
 The solution of this system gives the voltage angles corresponding to injections at each bus (minus the slack bus) and phase shifting angles.